Revolutionary Armed Forces of Colombia

 FARC made 239 attacks on the energy infrastructure; however, they showed signs of fatigue.
 By 2014, the FARC were not seeking to engage in outright combat with the army, instead concentrating on small-scale ambushes against isolated army units.
 Meanwhile, from 2008 to 2017, the FARC opted to attack police patrols with home-made mortars, sniper rifles, and explosives, as they were not considered strong enough to engage police units directly.
 This followed the trend of the 1990s during the strengthening of Colombian government forces.

 In June 2016, the FARC signed a ceasefire accord with President Santos in Havana.
 This accord was seen as an historic step to ending the war that has gone on for fifty years.
-Santos announced that four years of negotiation had secured a peace deal with FARC and that a national referendum would take place on 2 October.
+Santos announced that four years of negotiation had secured a peace deal with FARC and that a national referendum to ratify the deal would take place on 2 October.
 The referendum failed with 50.24% voting against.
 In November 2016, the Colombian government and the FARC signed a revised peace deal, which was approved by Congress.

 On 27 June 2017, FARC ceased to be an armed group, disarming itself and handing over its weapons to the United Nations.
 A month later, FARC announced its reformation as a legal political party, later renamed the Commons, in accordance with the terms of the peace deal.
 However, about 2,000 to 2,500 FARC dissidents still take on FARC's original doctrine and continue with drug trafficking, though far smaller than the group at its peak.

 A small faction of FARC leaders announced a return to armed activity on 29 August 2019, stating that the Colombian government did not respect peace agreements, a position Colombian officials disagreed with.
 The Colombian government responded with preemptive strikes, killing FARC members planning to lead rearmament activities.
 In October 2023, the Colombian government engaged in peace talks with the FARC splinter group and agreed to a ceasefire.
 In January, both sides agreed to extend the ceasefire to June 2024.

 As of February 2024, the vast majority of former FARC members have honored the 2016 peace agreement.
 However, in August 2024 the government announced an end to a ceasefire with the smaller dissident FARC faction the Estado Mayor Central, EMC, who reject the 2016 peace deal.
+In October 2024, the EMC agreed to a new ceasefire with the government.